jpaquay/jpaquay.github.io/_posts/2023-02-18-mostly-harmless.md

 innovate("whats_next")
 ~~~

-And here is the same code with syntax highlighting:
+And here is some code with syntax highlighting:

 ```javascript
 var foo = function(x) {